DORA: Exploring Outlier Representations in Deep Neural Networks: Evaluation

 We utilized the same hyperparameter configuration for distance computation as described in Section \ref{sec:evaluation_alignment}.
 The effectiveness of EA distances, both natural and synthetic, in distinguishing between representations of Tiny ImageNet and MNIST is demonstrated in Figure \ref{fig:anomaly_detection_vizualization}, as evidenced by the block structure of the distance matrices.
 This behavior can be attributed to the visual dissimilarities between the classes, where Tiny ImageNet classes exhibit natural and diverse features that are typical for natural images, while MNIST images consist of white digits on a black background.
 In the case of synthetic EA distance, the ability to detect MNIST representations is based on the visual differences in the s-AMS, which are depicted in the right-hand portion of Figure \ref{fig:anomaly_detection_vizualization}.
 The s-AMS-based EA distance measure depends on the network's ability to perceive self-generated s-AMS, and we can observe distinct dissimilarities between the patterns of s-AMS for Tiny ImageNet classes, which contain high-level natural concepts, and the more data-specific patterns for MNIST classes, which illustrate the network's perception of white-on-black handwritten digits and letters.

 The results of the described experiment are presented in Table \ref{tab:evaluating_od_capabilities}, which indicate that, in general, all distance metrics are capable of detecting MNIST representations.
-However, the EA distance metrics are more effective in detecting semantically different representations, where the pairwise EA metric is the most effective.
+However, the EA distance metrics are generally more effective in detecting semantically artifactual representations, whereas the pairwise EA$_n$ metric is the most effective.